near/docs/docs/3.tutorials/nfts/9-series.md

 For example if a token had a title `"My Amazing Go Team Gif"` and the NFT was edition 42, the new title returned would be `"My Amazing Go Team Gif - 42"`.
 If the NFT didn't have a title in the metadata, the series and edition number would be returned in the form of `Series {} : Edition {}`.

 While this is a small optimization, this idea is extremely powerful as you can potentially save on a ton of storage.
-As an example: most of the time NFTs don't utilize the the following fields in their metadata.
+As an example: most of the time NFTs don't utilize the following fields in their metadata.
 - issued_at
 - expires_at
 - starts_at